Skip to the main content.

 A tax system is only as good as the legal and institutional framework that supports it.
 Panama’s territorial model is built on specific, interlocking mechanisms that have been refined over decades.

-The history of the territorial tax goes back to Article 694 of the Fiscal Code, which was enacted under Law No. 8 in 1956.
-This article explicitly limits to tax income originating in Panama.
-An additional clarification on how the territoriality principle applies in specific scenarios established by Executive Decree 170 of 1993.
-Together, these provisions give the system its legal backbone.
+The history of the territorial tax system in Panama goes back to Article 694 of the Fiscal Code, enacted under Law No. 8 in 1956.
+This article explicitly limits taxation to income originating in Panama.

 Panama also has targeted regimes designed to attract specific types of business.
 The most important of these is the Multinational Corporation Headquarters Regime (SEM).
 If companies are actually operating in the country and have established their regional headquarters in Panama, they are subject to a reduced tax rate of 5%.
 Furthermore, the Panama Pacific Special Economic Area in the Arraiján region offers preferential rules for various business activities.
 The EMMA (Multinational Company for the Provision of Manufacturing‑Related Services), implemented in 2020, also targets manufacturing-related services.